GStreamer/gstreamer/sdk-android-tutorial-video.md

-  GMainContext *context;  /* GLib context used to run the main loop */ GMainLoop *main_loop;   /* GLib main loop */ gboolean initialized;   /* To avoid informing the UI multiple times about the initialization */ GstElement *video_sink; /* The video sink element which receives XOverlay commands */ ANativeWindow *native_window; /* The Android native window where video will be rendered */ } CustomData;
+  GMainContext *context;  /* GLib context used to run the main loop */ GMainLoop *main_loop;   /* GLib main loop */ gboolean initialized;   /* To avoid informing the UI multiple times about the initialization */ GstElement *video_sink; /* The video sink element which receives VideoOverlay commands */ ANativeWindow *native_window; /* The Android native window where video will be rendered */ } CustomData;